Chapter J2: Work-related groups

 J2080 The earnings threshold and work-related requirements

-The work-related requirements do not apply to claimants where their earnings
+The work-related requirements do not apply to claimants where their earnings1. are equal to or

 2. exceed